 Risk factors for prostatitis include:

-The following might ease some symptoms of prostatitis:
+The following remedies might ease some symptoms of prostatitis:

 Alternative therapies that show some promise for reducing symptoms of prostatitis include:

-Discuss your use of alternative medicine practices and supplements with your doctor.
+Discuss your use of alternative medicine practices and herbal treatments with your doctor.